rpeev/apivis/README.md

 - `members(obj)` - returns (sorted) array of all *own* `obj` property names (including symbols)

-- `membersStr(obj, indent = '  ')` - returns string representation of all *own* `obj` property names (including symbols) with type and own property descriptor information and the values of the primitive booleans, numbers and strings, separated by a newline and indented accordingly
+- `membersStr(obj, indent = '  ', level = 0)` - returns string representation of all *own* `obj` property names (including symbols) with type and own property descriptor information and the values of the primitive booleans, numbers and strings, separated by a newline and indented accordingly

 - `chain(obj)` - returns the prototype chain of `obj` (an array, `obj` is first, the root is last)